typelevel/cats/docs/src/main/tut/typeclasses/eq.md

 # Eq

-Show is an alternative to the standard Java `equals` method.
+Eq is an alternative to the standard Java `equals` method.
 It is defined by the single method `eqv`:

 ```scala